CharlieJT/Recipes/tests.md

 - The search bar still works inside of the search page.
 - Both enter & the button works when doing a search.
 - The breadcrumb was sitting correctly with the correct links & linking to their respective page.
-- It was displaying the amount of recipes that had been found as well as displaying the query that had been inputted into the search bar.
+- It was displaying the number of recipes that had been found as well as displaying the query that had been inputted into the search bar.

 #### 8. 404 Error

 I checked that:

-- When a url has been inserted wrong or doesn't match with any of the functions that has been set up in app.py, the error 404 function will fire off & will display the 404 error page.
+- When a URL has been inserted wrong or doesn't match with any of the functions that has been set up in app.py, the error 404 function will fire off & will display the 404-error page.
 - A title, image of an empty plate & a brief description of what has happened is displayed along with a button to the 'Home Page'.
 - The button to the Home Page is correctly firing off & will link you back to the home page.